15 Must-Do Hikes in Shenandoah National Park’s Central District

 Shortly, you will reach the ruins of the Upper Pocosin Mission, which served the local mountain community in the days before the national park was established.

-At 83 feet tall, South River Falls is the third tallest waterfall at Shenandoah National Park.
+At 83 feet tall, South River Falls is among the tallest waterfalls at Shenandoah National Park.
 It’s a beauty and worth the overall elevation gain of 1,299 feet.

 Tackle this hike as an out-and-back on the South River Falls Trail or as a loop by way of the South River Fire Road.